8125 N. Emerald•Portland, OR 97217•Ph (503) 916-6275•Fx (503) 916-2662

 Each student also has an account to access the student version of this website, called StudentVue.

-BREAKFAST and LUNCH are FREE for ALL Peninsula students during the 22-23 school year.
-Completing these forms helps Peninsula get access to other resources we may be entitled to.
+BREAKFAST and LUNCH are FREE for ALL Peninsula students during the 24-25 school year.
+Completing these forms helps Peninsula get access to other resources to which we may be entitled.

 Free and Reduced Lunch forms are found at SCHOOLCAFE.COM You will need your student's ID number to complete the paperwork.
-If the student is a returning Portland Public Schools student their ID number can be found on their report card or in ParentVue.
+If the student is a returning Portland Public School student, their ID number can be found on their report card or in ParentVue.
 If the student is new to Portland Public Schools, you can get an ID number from the school office.

 If you have students at schools other than Peninsula, where lunch is free for all students, you still need to apply for students attending Peninsula.